nadyaclrp/SL5/README.md

 # Self Learning 5 Web Programming
-Nama	:		Nadya Clarine Purba  <br>
+Name	:		Nadya Clarine Purba  <br>
 NIM	: 		2502040511<br>
-Kelas	: 		PPTI 12<br>
+Class	: 		PPTI 12<br>
 <br>
-Website Profile ini dikumpulkan dengan tujuan pemenuhan tugas Self-Learning 5  mata kuliah Web Programming, dengan menggunakan **Laravel** dan CSS Framework yaitu **Tailwind**.<br>
+This website profile is collected for the purpose of fulfilling the Self-Study Assignment for Web Programming courses using **Laravel** and the CSS Framework, **Tailwind**.<br>
-Pada web ini akan ditampilkan profile pribadi  yang akan memberikan gambaran tentang diri saya, lewat beberapa section, berupa: biodata, skills, pengalaman project, riwayat pendidikan, dan kontak.
+On this website a personal profile will be displayed which will provide an overview of myself, through several sections, in the form of: bio, skills, project experience, educational history, and contacts.

 ![DisplayFull](https://github.com/nadyaclrp/SL5/blob/main/Documentation/ProfileView.gif)